""

 AML is caused by certain changes to the way blood stem cells function, especially how they grow and divide into new cells.
 A risk factor is anything that increases the chance of getting a disease.
 Some risk factors for AML, like smoking, can be changed.
 However, risk factors also include things people cannot change, like their genetics, getting older, and their health history.

 There are many risk factors for AML, but many do not directly cause cancer.
 Instead, they increase the chance of DNA damage in cells that may lead to AML.
-To learn more about how cancer develops, see What Is Cancer?
+Learn more about how cancer develops at What Is Cancer?

 Having one or more of these risk factors does not mean that you will get AML.
 Many people with risk factors never develop AML, while others with no known risk factors do.